M45 - The Pleiades Star Cluster

 Gain: 26

-Want to see how I imaged this target?
+Want to see how I photographed this target?
 Watch the video below where I spend an entire night in the desert sleeping in the trunk of the car and imaged both M45 and M31!

-How to find the Pleiades?
+How to Locate the Pleiades

 The Pleiades are by far the easiest Deep Sky Object to spot in the night sky, they can be seen with the unaided eye, binoculars, and of course telescopes.

-Light pollution does not affect the visibility of the main stars of the Seven Sisters, as they can be spotted from both a very dark site, and the heart of a bright city.
+Light pollution does not affect the visibility of the main stars of the Seven Sisters, as they can be spotted from both a very dark site and the heart of a bright city.
 With the naked eye, the cluster looks like several bright blue stars, linked to each other by small lines.

 Through binoculars, it just looks like several big and luminous stars forming the shape of a cross.
 The nebulosity around the stars may be seen with a large aperture telescope, although it is very faint and difficult to make out.

-M45 is located in the Taurus constellation, and is about four times the apparent size of the full moon.
-The cluster is slowly dispersing and drifting towards the Orion constellation, and will officially be part of the hunter in about 250 million years. it is not very far from the California Nebula.
+M45 is located in the Taurus constellation and is about four times the apparent size of the full moon.
+The cluster is slowly dispersing and drifting towards the Orion constellation, and will officially be part of the Hunter in about 250 million years. it is not very far from the California Nebula.

-Cool Facts
+Cool Facts about the Pleiades

 First observed by Galileo Galilei

-Moving towards the Orion constellation
+Moving toward the Orion constellation

-Name of the seven brightest stars making the Seven Sisters are Sterope, Electra, Merope, Maia, Celaeno, Taygeta & Alcyone
+The names of the seven brightest stars making the Seven Sisters are Sterope, Electra, Merope, Maia, Celaeno, Taygeta & Alcyone

 Single Shot & Processing of M45